section-engineering-education/engineering-education/content/articles/how-to-implement-caching-in-adonisjs-5/index.md

 The `Cache.remember()` already implements the Cache Aside Strategy out of the box from the Laravel Cache package.

-From the code above, it's clear that we try to read the content from the cache server first, and if it is found (HIT), we return the `forum`.
+From the above code, it's clear that we try to read the content from the cache server first, and if it is found (HIT), we return the `forum`.
 But If it is not found (MISS), we continue to retrieving the `forum` with the closure function.

 Next, the write operations.